• Home

 If you have multiple LaunchDarkly projects, you can create one LDClient for each.
 In this situation, the clients operate independently.
 For example, they do not share a single connection to LaunchDarkly.

 Calling clientInit initiates a remote call to the LaunchDarkly service to fetch feature flags.
-This call blocks up to the time defined by maxwaitmilliseconds.
+This call blocks up for the time that you provide in milliseconds.
 If you request a feature flag before the client completes initialization, you will receive the default flag value.

 Here is an example:

-You can use client to check which variation a particular user will receive for a given feature flag.
+You can use client to check which variation a particular context will receive for a given feature flag.

 Here's how: